nate-maxwell/nate-maxwell.github.io/_posts/2025-09-19-custom-database.md

-The goal is to minimize the number of times a query must read from the primary data source and databases commonly use B-Tree or LSM tree data structures (depending on if they persist to disk or are primarily stored in memory) to optimize the number of disk hops to get to the requested data.
+The goal is to minimize the number of times a query must read from the primary data source and databases commonly use B-Tree or LSM tree data structures (depending on if they rely on logs or not) to optimize the number of disk hops to get to the requested data.

 For my database I chose to persist data to disk, meaning the B-Tree was better, and also easier to implement.
 B-Trees are a tree data structure that is